Growth Metrics

 Dick'S Sporting Goods (DKS) Short-Term Debt repayments (2016 - 2020)

-Dick'S Sporting Goods (DKS) has disclosed Short-Term Debt repayments for 7 consecutive years, with $1.4 billion as the latest value for Q3 2020.
+Dick'S Sporting Goods' Short-Term Debt repayments history spans 7 years, with the latest figure at $1.4 billion for Q3 2020.

 • Short-Term Debt repayments hit $1.4 billion in Q3 2020 for Dick'S Sporting Goods, up from $86.8 million in the prior quarter.